 Presented with the support of the Theatre Connects program of the OAC.

 Shaista Latif is a working-class Queer Afghan-Canadian multidisciplinary artist, consultant and facilitator.
 Her works and collaborations have been presented by Koffler Gallery, Ontario Scene Festival, SummerWorks, Why Not Theatre, Blackwood Gallery, Mercer Union, the AGO, Halifax Queer Acts Festival, Buddies in Bad Times Theatre and recently the Undercurrents Festival.
-Her video installation was recently presented in conjunction with Nevet Yitzhak: at the Koffler Gallery.
+Her video installation Learning the Language of My Enemies was recently presented in conjunction with Nevet Yitzhak: WarCraft at the Koffler Gallery.
 Her current project How I Learned to Serve Tea, a series of workshops focused on the politics of inclusion and the language of invitation, is generously co-funded and supported by Why Not Theatre and Koffler Centre of the Arts.
-Latif is a published playwright (Playwrights Canada Press) and voiced the character Soraya in the Oscar-nominated film
+Latif is a published playwright (Playwrights Canada Press) and voiced the character Soraya in the Oscar-nominated film The Breadwinner.